We have all been told to drink plenty of water every day, but have you ever stopped to wonder why?

-Proper hydration is critical for many reasons.
+Proper hydration for seniors is critical for many reasons.
 Fluid helps muscles to function properly, helps us to maintain our body temperature, control heart rate and blood pressure, and maintain a healthy metabolism.

 Without an adequate amount of fluid each day, dehydration can set in very quickly.
 Symptoms of dehydration include:

 - Extremely dark urine or lack of urination

 - Rapid breathing

 - Loss of consciousness.

 The amount of fluid varies somewhat from person to person.
 Exercise, humidity and temperature of the environment, overall health, and gender affect the amount of fluid needed.
 A good rule to follow is at least 64 ounces of non-decaffeinated fluid each day.